Terran Last Gun

-Terran (Last Gun) (born 1989 in Browning, Montana) is an American visual artist.
-He is a citizen of the Piikani Nation of Montana, a member of the Siksikaitsitapii (Blackfoot Confederacy).
+Terran Last Gun (born 1989, Browning, Montana) is a visual artist and citizen of the Piikani (Blackfeet), who are members of the Siksikaitsitapii (Blackfoot Confederacy).
 He lives and works in Santa Fe, New Mexico.

 Early life

-Last Gun is a Piikani Blackfoot citizen, born in Browning, Montana; he grew up on the Piikani Reservation.
-Last Gun's father is an artist and historian for his tribe who encouraged his son to pursue a degree in museum studies at the Institute of American Indian Arts.
-Last Gun was raised Catholic but did not understand nor feel a part of that faith.
-Beginning in the 4th grade, he attended the Lost Children immersion school which was on the Piikani Reservation.
+Last Gun is a Piikani (Blackfeet) citizen, born in Browning, Montana.
+He grew up on the Blackfeet Reservation.

+Last Gun's father, Terrance Guardipee (Blackfeet) is a ledger artist, who encouraged his son to pursue a degree in museum studies at the Institute of American Indian Arts.
+Beginning in the fourth grade, he attended the Lost Children immersion school which is located in the Piikani Nation.
 The school was founded in part by Darrell Robes Kipp, who is Last Gun's great uncle.

 Education

 In 2011, Last Gun received an A.S. degree in Environmental Science from Blackfeet Community College, Browning, Montana, and went on to receive a Bachelor of Fine Arts in Museum Studies as well as an Associate of Fine Arts in Studio Arts in 2016 from the Institute of American Indian Arts in Santa Fe, New Mexico.